coq/ceps/text/069-coq-roadmap.md

 # Detailed design

-The Coq roadmap is declined at three levels: short, medium and long term.
+The Coq roadmap is defined at three levels: short, medium and long term.
 Each of these levels address different needs, but they should be checked for consistency with each other.